naturalis/mebioda/doc/week1/w1p1/w1p1_mebarcoding.md

 done
 ```

-- --fastq_qmax: specify the maximum quality score accepted when reading FASTQ files.
+`--fastq_qmax`: specify the maximum quality score accepted when reading FASTQ files.
-- --fastq_maxee_rate 1: we specify the expected error per base: 1
+`--fastq_maxee_rate 1`: we specify the expected error per base: 1
-- --fastq_trunclen 200, all the sequences will be truncated at 200 bp;
+`--fastq_trunclen 200`, all the sequences will be truncated at 200 bp;

 2. **Dereplicating at sample level and relabel with sample_n**